tomshanley/d3-path-arrows/README.md

 This library can be used with other chart types, as long as the path function can be specified to the pathArrows instance.

+## Install

+If you use NPM, `npm install d3-path-arrows`, else you can use the vanilla js file in the [compiled](https://github.com/tomshanley/d3-path-arrows/tree/master/compiled) folder.

 ## Usage

 Create an instance of pathArrows, with function that will draw the path.
 Then call the instance of pathArrows on a selection that has the path data appended to it, for example: